gracehoward/blocktext.club/content/posts/post-02.md

 # Concluding Notes

-Ultimately, I don't have a prescriptive, be-all, end-all answer, nor do I think a solution has to necessarily mean choosing one over the other once and for all.
+Ultimately, I don't have a prescriptive, be-all, end-all answer, nor do I think a solution has to mean definitively choosing one over the other.
 But if there is a way to stymie the dominance of less benevolent actors and provide a space for people and ideas and fellowship to thrive, away from the outside noise, then I think it's worth a try.

 The key idea that Kazemi advocates for in his guide is to use these alternate technologies to cultivate small communities— no more than "50 to 100 active users," and the fewer, the better fare.